Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 Despite the remarkable advance of deep architectures in the past decade, there are still limitations of existing visual recognition pipelines, where the fundamental challenges to deal with **high image-inherent semantic sparsity** have not been well addressed.
 In particular, digital images are optical signals captured by sensors comprising numerous pixels as basic elements.
 These signals are able to reflect the real-world scenarios objectively, but accordingly own low information as well as semantic density.
 Correspondingly, natural language as a type of human-created data enjoys high intrinsic semantic density and expression efficiency, which has largely facilitated the development of NLP.

-As aforementioned, the key for this problem is to improve the utilization of sparse data semantics.
+Therefore, the key for this problem is to improve the utilization of sparse data semantics.
 Accordingly, possible breakthroughs to the visual representation sparsity can be broadly divided into two aspects: **Efficient Deep Architecture Design (model-end)** and **Visual Pre-Training** **(data-end)**.

 ## **2. Efficient Deep Architecture Design**